 3AZ clusters have higher availability compared to 2AZ clusters.
 However, not all regions support 3AZ clusters.

 Atlas clusters deployed in regions with two availability zones are split across the two availability zones.
 For example, a three node replica set cluster would have two nodes deployed to one availability zone and the remaining node deployed to the other availability zone.

 2AZ clusters have a higher chance of loss of availability in the event of the loss of an availability zone than 3AZ clusters.
 However, where latency or location are a priority, a region that supports 2AZ clusters may be preferred.

 |For detailed documentation on Amazon storage options, see Amazon EBS Volume Types

 Along with global region support, the following product integrations enable applications running on AWS, such as Amazon EC2, AWS Lambda, and Amazon Elastic Container Service (ECS), to use Atlas instances easily and securely.

 AWS Identity Access Management (IAM) Configure database users with IAM authentication

 AWS Key Management Service (KMS):

-- AWS EventBridge: Send Atlas trigger events to AWS EventBridge
+Amazon EventBridge: Send Atlas trigger events to Amazon EventBridge

 For more information on how to use AWS with Atlas most effectively, review the following best practices, guides, and case studies: